 Noise pollution in Cities Skylines

-Noise pollution in basic city
+Noise pollution in an ordinary city

-Typical sources of noise pollution.
+Typical sources of noise pollution

 • Use noise reducing roads

-• Better planing zones
+• Better zone planning

-• Use districts and polices
+• Use districts and policies

 • Optimize public transport